 *MUS 320 Jazz Performance Practice in Historical and Cultural Context

-2. Jazz theory and composition (2 courses):
+2. Jazz theory and composition (1 course) from:

 MUS 311 Jazz Theory Through Improvisation and Composition I: The Bebop Paradigm; or

-MUS 312 Jazz Theory Through Improvisation and Composition II: Modal Approaches;
+MUS 312 Jazz Theory Through Improvisation and Composition II: Modal Approaches; or

-*MUS 319 Seminar in Jazz Composition; or
+*MUS 319 Seminar in Jazz Composition;

 MUS 306 Understanding Tonality